Charleston airport predicts strong but slower passenger growth in 2020

-But the rip-roaring days of roughly 10 percent growth each year may be coming to an end.
+But the rip-roaring days of roughly 10 percent gains each year may be coming to an end.

-"Growth appears to be slowing," said Doug Boston, chief financial officer at Charleston County Aviation Authority, which oversees the state's busiest airport.
+"Growth appears to be slowing," said Doug Boston, chief financial officer at the Charleston County Aviation Authority, which oversees the airport.
 "It looks like we are not going to have double-digit growth in 2020."

 He added the number of people boarding airplanes is expected to be down compared to previous years.